Meet The Author

-In addition to writing The Santa Switch, Laura also creates and publishes memoirs and other literary genres for clients from all walks of life.
+In addition to writing The Santa Switch book series, Laura is working on her first book of historical fiction entitled, Floating to the Bottom, which will be published in the summer of 2015.
+She also creates and publishes memoirs and other literary genres for clients from all walks of life.
 "Everyone has a unique, fascinating story to tell," adds Laura.
 "It's a real honor to work closely with them to help them bring their story to the printed page."
 In her spare time, Laura enjoys writing poetry, renovating furniture, painting, playing the piano, and (last, but most importantly) spending time with her husband of nearly 17 years and two, school-aged sons.